 Note: If you need more than one Schedule A, make copies before completing it.
 Also, make a copy of Schedule B for each Schedule A you will file.
-If you need additional space to provide all of the required information for any given schedule, attach a separate sheet of the same size to that schedule.
+If you need additional space to provide all the required information for any given schedule, attach a separate sheet of the same size to that schedule.

-You may combine on a single Schedule A all terminations from a single trust that have the same inclusion ratio (as discussed on page 5).
+Combine on a single Schedule A all terminations from a single trust that have the same inclusion ratio (as discussed on page 5).
 However, you must complete a separate Schedule A for each terminating interest that has a different inclusion ratio.
 Number each Schedule A consecutively in the space provided at the top.

-If you are reporting separate trusts (as that term is described under Who Must File on page 1) on this Form 706GS(T), explain the reason you are treating parts of the trust as separate trusts.
+If you are reporting separate trusts (as that term is described under Who Must File on page 1) on this Form 706-GS(T), explain why you are treating parts of the trust as separate trusts.

 You may elect alternate valuation under section 2032 for all terminations in the same trust that occurred at the same time as and as a result of the death of an individual.
-If you elect alternate valuation, it must be used to value all property included in those terminations.
+If you elect alternate valuation, you must use it to value all property included in those terminations.